cardano-foundation/CIPs/CIP-0123/README.md

 blocks.

-However, in an extreme situation, the partition may persist beyond the Praos rollback limit of *k* blocks (currently 2,160).
+However, in an extreme situation, the partition may persist beyond the Praos rollback limit of *k* blocks (currently 2,160 blocks).
 In this case, the nodes will not be able to rollback to rejoin the main chain, since this would violate the required Praos guarantees.